 In our school we endeavour to make the curriculum really interesting and motivating for our children.
 We know that children learn best when they are involved and enjoy what they do.
 Our whole curriculum helps our children to gain an understanding and knowledge of the world in which they live, and helps them to acquire the skills they will need as they grow.

-If you would like to find out more information, please refer to our SEND policy on our policies page.
+If you would like to find out more information, please refer to our SEND policy on our School Policies page.

 If you would like to discuss your SEND requirements in detail please contact the school to arrange an appointment.